(This page revised August 4, 2022)

 During World War I, several companies produced fountain pens that made their own ink.
-They were known variously as ink-pellet or ink-tablet pens, from the way they made ink: they were eyedropper fillers; a compartment at the distal end of the barrel held pellets of dried ink, and one of these pellets plus a barrel full of water equaled a barrel full of ink.
+They were known variously as ink-pellet or ink-tablet pens, from the way they made ink: they were eyedropper fillers; a compartment at the back end of the barrel held pellets of dried ink, and one of these pellets plus a barrel full of water equaled a barrel full of ink.
 Soldiers also called them trench pens, because they were widely used in the trenches “over there.”
 (Carrying bottled ink was difficult in any case, and in some units it was forbidden because of the danger from shattered glass should a stray bullet strike the bottle in a soldier’s pack.)
-Shown below are pellet pens made by the Bicks Ink Company of Chicago, Illinois (U.S. Patent No 1,109,033), and by Mabie Todd & Company, of New York City (U.S. Patent No 1,290,545).
+Shown below is a pellet pensmade by the Bicks Ink Company of Chicago, Illinois (U.S. Patent No 1,109,033).

-While these pens were practical and efficient in serving a real need, they seem not to have lasted long once the war was over.
+While the pens described in the previous section were practical and efficient in serving a real need, they seem not to have lasted long once the war was over.
 After the war, with the increasing pace of life, someone got the bright idea that it would be cool to produce a pen that made its own ink as did the wartime pellet pens — but it wasn’t enough to make ink for one ordinary filling; the pen should to be able to make ink for months.

 The Dictator Fountain Pen Co., of the Canadian-Pacific Building, Madison avenue [sic], New York, announces that … representatives of the company will be on hand … displaying its Dictator pen and the Dictator pencil.…